Marlon McCree: 2001 NFL draft

-Jacksonville Jaguars
+Jacksonville Jaguars (first stint)

 McCree received significant playing time during his first two seasons, playing in all but three games, and making six interceptions in 2002.

 Houston Texans

 McCree was waived by the Jaguars in 2003 and was picked up by the Houston Texans.
 On December 21, 2003, he scored his first career touchdown, a 95-yard interception return off of the Tennessee Titans' Steve McNair.

 Carolina Panthers

 McCree was claimed off waivers by the Carolina Panthers prior to the 2005 NFL season, where he served as the starting free safety.
 McCree recorded three interceptions in the regular season, but truly made his mark in the first playoff game of his career.

 On January 8, 2006, McCree played smothering defense in Carolina's first-round game against the New York Giants.
 His second interception of the game of New York's Eli Manning preserved a 20–0 lead, and effectively put the Panthers ahead for good.
 Carolina won, 23–0.

-"We were always overlooked.
-We don't know why that is," said McCree after the victory.
-"We've got the third best defense in the league.
-Sooner or later, we'll get the respect and recognition that we deserve."